JClarke24/com3001/README.md

 All of the code was written and tested using the PyCharm IDE and using Python version 3.9 as interpreter.

+This project makes use of the implementation from https://github.com/bdmarius/nn-connect4, Artificial Neural Network Learns To Play Connect Four.
+As well as https://github.com/ahmedfgad/GeneticAlgorithmPython, PyGAD: Genetic Algorithm in Python.

 I have created a main.py function which trains and evaluates a simply NN model to play connect-4.
 The "ga" directory contains the files of the second part of the project which consists of optimizing a population of NN to play connect-4.
 Both the gaAlg and gaAlg2 Python scripts contain the code for optimizing the model in two different ways, as covered in the report.